Laura Lyman's Homepage

 Laura Lyman

-If you have any questions, the most efficient way to contact me is through email (lymanla AT stanford DOT edu).
+If you have any questions, the best way to contact me is through email (llyman AT macalester DOT edu).
 I look forward to hearing from you!

 Teaching

-• In Fall 2021, I am the Primary Instructor for a course I designed entitled Advances in Computing with Uncertainties (CME 270).
-The official listing is here and the class webpage is here.
+• In Fall 2021, I was the primary instructor for a course I designed at Stanford entitled Advances in Computing with Uncertainties (CME 270).
+The official listing is here.

 • I am a recipient of the Stanford Centennial Teaching Award for the School of Engineering.
 I also received the ICME Departmental Teaching Award.